Dr. Eroglu-Ertugrul of Hacettepe University has no relevant financial relationships to disclose.)

 • Aicardi syndrome affects only girls, with rare exceptions in poly-x males.

-• Other additions to this core complex include vertebral anomalies such as hemivertebrae, cerebral cortical dysplasias (including polymicrogyria and neuronal heterotopias), and a liability to develop intra- and extracranial neoplasms.
+• Other additions to this core complex include other neuronal migration defects (eg, polymicrogyria, heterotopias); cerebral, cerebellar, costovertebral, and other ocular anomalies; distinctive facial traits; and a liability to develop intra- and extracranial neoplasms.

 • The cause of the syndrome has yet to be clarified.